demiddel/hydration-react/README.md

 ## Disclaimer

-Most of these use examples are not something you will be doing yourself, this is a peek at what frameworks like Remix, NextJS, Gatsby, etc. are doing under the hood.
+Most of these examples are not something you will be doing yourself, this is a peek at what frameworks like Remix, NextJS, Gatsby, etc. are doing under the hood.

 ## Technologies Used